curv3d/curv/docs/Mesh_Export.rst

 Mesh Quality
 ------------
-Curv generates watertight, manifold meshes with no self intersections or degenerate triangles.
+Curv generates watertight, manifold meshes with no self intersections, degenerate triangles, or flipped triangles.
 These are high quality, defect free meshes that can be processed by any software.

+* OpenSCAD requires defect free meshes (otherwise boolean operations fail).
+* Shapeways.com requires defect free meshes (except, they don't prohibit self intersection).

 The mesh simplification performed by MeshLab may introduce self-intersections.
 This doesn't cause a problem for 3D printing, but you can't process defective